UBC-Astrophysics/InfillHEALPy/README.md

 P. Abriala, Y. Mouddena, J.-L. Starck, J. Fadili, J. Delabrouille, M.K.
 Nguyen (2008), CMB data analysis and sparsity, Statistical Methodology 5 289-298

 and assumption of sparseness in spherical harmonics to infill the mask.

+Use Infill.py to perform infilling, PlotMap.py to view the maps and StatMap.py to calculate mean and dispersion of a series of maps.

+The various InfillDemo?.py programs were used to perform the tests in the paper.